nheidloff/serverless-web-application-ibm-cloud/README.md

 $ scripts/setup-app-id.sh
 ```

-Copy 'APPID_TENANTID', 'APPID_OAUTHURL', 'APPID_CLIENTID' and 'APPID_SECRET' in [local.env](local.env).

 **Reuse an existing App ID service instance:**

 The IBM Cloud lite plan only allows one App ID instance in your organization.
 If you have an App ID instance you can use it rather than creating a new one.

-In this case copy the credentials from your instance and paste them in [local.env](local.env).
+In this case copy 'APPID_TENANTID', 'APPID_OAUTHURL', 'APPID_CLIENTID' and 'APPID_SECRET' from your service credentials and paste them in [local.env](local.env).

 Additionally create a CF alias so that App ID can be used by Cloud Functions API Management.